cannonerd/testExample/README.md

 The test setup is now lacking only the actual tests and the features to be tested.
 In the Gruntfile we defined the tests to be found from  the spec folder in the root of the project.
 So lets create the spec folder and the first test.

 The feature that I want to implement for this project is a simple email input field and a send button that will verify the mail-address before sending it to the imaginary server.
 First test I'm going to write is verification of different kinds of email input to make sure that the checkup function is working.
 And as a counterpart for the test I will write the function to be tested.
 For the first run the function returns null.
-Check the example project for more details
+Check the example project for more details.

 ~~~
 describe("Validate email Address", function(){